mountain/skiverse/README.md

 How life is origin?
 This is one of the biggest questions for science, but is very hard to reproduce and verify.
 On the other hand, in computer science, [Von Neumann universal constructor](https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor), as a self-replicating construction, is not very complex, comparing thier biological counterpart.
-This lead us to we investigate the idea of ideal gas for programs.
+This lead us to we investigate the idea of ideal gas of programs.

 Thousands of programs flying inside a box; when they collide, a new program is generated.
 By a computer science perspective, we use gas dynamics and generation rules to replace Chaitin's random sample in AIT; by a biology perspective, we replace